Signalling control: Video display unit

-Modern signal boxes tend to be provided with VDU based, or similar, control systems.
+Modern signal boxes tend to be provided with control systems based on video display units (VDUs) or similar.
 These systems are less expensive to build and easier to alter than a traditional panel.
 In the UK, large modern signal boxes are typical of the Integrated Electronic Control Centre type, or, more recently, of the Rail Operating Centre variety.
 Variations of these control systems are used throughout the world.